Shoshone Falls: The Niagara of the West

 Shoshone Falls and Snake River

 These falls are located about 3 miles from the city of Twin Falls.
-If you want to make it a day I would recommend heading a few miles to the Perrine Bridge and Coulee Falls not too far away at all
+If you want to make it a day I would recommend heading also a few miles to the Perrine Bridge and Coulee Falls that are not too far away at all.

 the river and canyon